pedro-w/opendylan/documentation/hacker-guide/source/compiler/environment-protocols.rst

    :signature: project-compiler-database *project* => *compiler-database*
    :parameter project: An instance of :class:`<project-object>`
    :return compiler-database: An instance of :class:`false-or(<compiler-database>) <<compiler-database>>`

+.. generic-function:: project-database-changed?

+   Test if the project's database has changed.

+   :signature: project-database-changed? *project* => *yes?*
+   :parameter project: An instance of :class:`<project-object>`
+   :return yes?: An instance of :drm:`<boolean>`

+.. generic-function:: project-sources-changed?

+   Test if the project's sources have changed.

+   :signature: project-sources-changed? *project* => *yes?*
+   :parameter project: An instance of :class:`<project-object>`
+   :return yes?: An instance of :drm:`<boolean>`

 Interactive Evaluation
 ^^^^^^^^^^^^^^^^^^^^^^